ICB-DCM/pyABC/doc/contribute.rst

 Contribute code
 ===============

-If you start working on a new feature or a fix, f not already done, please create an issue on github, shortly describing your plans, and assign it to yourself.
+If you start working on a new feature or a fix, if not already done, please create an issue on github, shortly describing your plans, and assign it to yourself.
 Your starting point should not be the master branch, but the developt branch, which contains the latest updates.